-If you're sending email with Klaviyo then you do not need to take any action to update you DNS records for your general deliverability setup.
-When you signup with Klaviyo we automatically configure these records for you.
+If you're sending email with Klaviyo, you do not need to take any action to update your DNS records for your general deliverability setup.
+When you sign up, we automatically configure these records for you.
 That said, there are some cases that go beyond general deliverability where updates to your DNS records are required:

-Any company is eligible to create a whitelabled sending domain.
+Any company is eligible to create a dedicated sending domain.
+This changes (or removes entirely) the "via klaviyomail.com" message that is displayed beside your from address.

 - Using dedicated click tracking